-Smartphones are allowed within the UAA Southcentral Paramedic Program during approved classroom activities.
+Smartphones are allowed within the Kenai Peninsula College Paramedic Program during approved classroom activities.
 However, at no time is using social media, texting, picture taking, scheduling clinicals, emailing, or completing FISDAP reports in class authorized.
 Smartphones are useful learning tools, but when they become a distraction, their use will be limited by faculty.

-The common areas on both KPC and MSC campuses have internet availability via wireless connections that are available for student use before and after class or while on breaks.
+The common areas on the KPC campus have internet availability via wireless connections that are available for student use before and after class or while on breaks.
 Student Services can take and deliver any emergency messages to the classroom/lab if needed.

-The National Registry of EMTs and the State of Alaska both require that all internet-capable devices be secured in lockers or vehicles during testing.
+The National Registry of EMTs and the State of Alaska Department of EMS require that all internet-capable devices be secured in lockers or vehicles during testing.